Sameer2122/hometask/README.md

 # hometask
-Hometask is very important for achievement <brk>
+Hometask is very important for achievement <b>
 in life.